Docker Hub is a hosted repository service provided by Docker for finding and sharing container images with your team. Key features include:

-Docker Hub is the world’s largest public repository of container images with an array of content sources including container community developers, open source projects and independent software vendors (ISV) building and distributing their code in containers.
-Download your first container today to Docker Desktop or populate your Docker Enterprise Trusted Registry.
+Docker Hub is the central meeting place for container community developers, open source projects and independent software vendors (ISV) building and distributing their code in containers.

 For Developers: Store and share your personal projects and see what the container community is building.